Biography

 PLoS One · 2024

-Researchers conducted focus groups with members of the public and people living with chronic kidney disease to explore the ethics of using provincial health databases to contact individuals at high risk for future kidney failure.
-While participants generally supported the idea of being notified about serious health risks, they strongly preferred that such information come from their own primary care provider rather than an unfamiliar organization.
-The study highlights a need for clearer privacy laws and better communication strategies to balance the social responsibility of early disease detection with patient privacy and trust.
+Researchers conducted six focus groups to explore how the public and individuals with chronic kidney disease feel about being contacted directly by mail if provincial health databases identify them as being at high risk for kidney failure.
+While almost all participants would want to be notified about a treatable, life-threatening illness, most strongly preferred that this sensitive health information come from their own primary care provider rather than an unfamiliar research organization.
+The findings highlight a need for clearer privacy laws and a shift in how health systems communicate risk to patients.

 2023